 GET YOUR PM PROGRAM ROLLING

 It takes patience.
 It can get frustrating dealing with old equipment.
 But the newer stuff isn’t always the solution.
-It’s not sexy but be sure to keep records of all maintenance so you can do a proper evaluation of how many issues there are on your equipment.
+It’s not sexy but be sure to keep records of all maintenance so you can do a proper evaluation of how many equipment issues you may have.
+Our customers count on our reliability so we take it seriously.

 Your program will be unique to your organization; here are the highlights of ours: